hiukim/mind-ar-js/README.md

 Whatever you can think of.
 It's an opensource web AR framework for everyone!

+# Development Guide

+#### Directories explained

+1. `/src` folder contains majority of the source code
+2. `/dist` folder contains the built library
+3. `/examples` folder contains examples to test out the built library in dist

+#### To create a production build

+run `> npm run build`.
+A `mindar.prod.js` will be generated.
+That's the library.
+The production built is currently not minimized.
+There is some issue that required fixing.

+#### For development

+run `> npm run watch`.
+This is observe the file changes in `src` folder and continueously build a `mindar.js` inside the `dist` folder.
+The examples inside the `examples` folder is using this development build.
+You can open this examples in browser to start debug/development.

+The examples should run in desktop browser and they are just html files, so it's easy to start development.
+However, because it requires camera access, so you need a webcam.
+Also, you need to run the html file with some localhost web server.
+Simply opening the files won't work.

+#### examples explained
+1. `examples/example1.html` and `examples/example2.html` are basically the demo examples in the above section.
+They are using the wrapped aframe extension.

+2. `examples/simple.html` is a simple test to run the underlying API.
+There is no visual, you need to open the console.log to see some messages.

+3. `examples/compile.html` is the page to compile target images

+#### src explained
+1. `src/image-target` contains all the AR algorithms.
+(There will be more details coming up regarding those algorithms)

+2. `src/controller.js` serves kind of a API for external applications that use the AR algorithms.
+It handles the control flow of the application.

+3. `src/aframe.js` is the AFRAME extension wrapper.
+It uses `controller.js`

+4. `src/compiler.js` is the API for compiling target image.

 # Credits
 The computer vision idea is borrowed from artoolkit (i.e. https://github.com/artoolkitx/artoolkit5).
 Unfortunately, the library doesn't seems to be maintained anymore.